-Repeating patterns and random layouts are hugely popular options for anyone who’s looking to add an extra level of interest to their garden.
+Repeating and random paving patterns are hugely popular for anyone who’s looking to add an extra level of interest to their garden.

 Big, single-sized slabs aren’t for everyone and can quickly make any small spaces feel cramped.
 So, if you’re looking to add a truly unique finish to your patio as well as adding a sense of space, a random paving pattern could be the way to go!
 In this guide, we’ll talk you through the main things to consider when planning your random paving pattern.

 Repeating paving patterns are a great place to start when laying mixed-size slabs.

 The pattern below is a great guide for most of our mixed-size Patio Kits but may need to be adjusted to suit the product and the project.